-Ultimate examples of how to bring back iconic movie franchises successfully by Domingos Coxi.
+Ultimate examples of how to bring back iconic movie franchises successfully.

-Within the last 3 years, 2 legendary film franchises have been brought back into the public consciousness, which stand out from others – Rocky (1976) and The Karate Kid (1984).
-Both received Academy Award nominations at the time.
-Through their respective new incarnations in Creed (2015) in cinemas and Cobra Kai (2018) on the streaming platform for YouTube in TV series form, they bring a new generation of young protagonists.
-Both received wonderful rave reviews from old fans that grew up on those films, and new fans that were experiencing them for the 1st time, including media alike.
+Within the last 3 years, 2 legendary film franchises have been brought back into the public consciousness, which stand out from others: Rocky (1976) and The Karate Kid (1984), which both received Academy Award nominations at the time.
+Through their respective new incarnations in Creed (2015) in cinemas and Cobra Kai (2018) on the streaming platform for YouTube in TV series form, they brought forth a new generation of young protagonists.
+Both received wonderful rave reviews from old fans that grew up on those films and new fans that were experiencing them for the first time, including media alike.

 Den of Geek- “Karate Kid Sequel is a peak TV surprise”